2015–16 EBU Player of the Year Championship

 The 2015–16 EBU Player of the Year Championship was the competition's second season.
 Points were accumulated over the EBU's ten most prestigious events from 1 October 2015 to 30 September 2016.
 Alexander Allfrey and Andrew Robson became the first pair to share the title.

-List of Competitions
+List of competitions

-Summary of Results
+Results

 This list displays the top ten players; 143 players received points.
 Winners of each event are highlighted in bold.